Alvaro624la/Facebook_BOT/README.md

 <!-- # Facebook BOT -->
 ![Facebook BOT, by Alvaro624la - logotype.](/logo.png)
 ## Bot for post on Facebook Groups
-This bot post for you in every each group that you have on your Facebook groups menu, getting all your group links from there.
+This bot **post automatically** for you in every each of your Facebook groups, allowing you to **select witch group** you want to post it or witch you won't.

+You can download it here: [DOWNLOAD APP HERE](https://drive.google.com/file/d/1DJzEI3p_8cHN2EfIvH1ZsbdgW5HlBmdf/view?usp=sharing)

 This script can run in the background or in parallel.
 That's the difference between Selenium and Pyautogui, which was the first thing I used on my first Bot project.